Karisma Kapoor celebrates 30 years in Bollywood | ExBulletin

 After a successful career spanning nearly 13 years, Kapoor took a sabbatical from acting in 2004, a year after marrying industrialist Sunjay Kapur.
 A decade later, the couple filed for divorce.
 They share their daughter Samaira (16 years old) and their son Kiaan (11 years old).

-She made her digital debut in 2020 with the web series ALTBalaji and ZEE5 “Mentalhood”.
+She made her digital debut in 2020 with the ALTBalaji and ZEE5 webseries Mentalhoo

-Kapoor’s younger sister and actress, Kareena Kapoor Khan, celebrated her 21st birthday in Bollywood on Wednesday.
-She made her acting debut with JP Dutta’s cross-border romantic drama “Refugee” in 2001, opposite newcomer Abhishek Bachchan.
-PTI JUR RDS RDS

 Sources